adventistmedia/adventisthub-apidoc/source/index.html.md

 `https://hubapi.adventistchurch.com/api/signin`

 Before authenticating with Adventist Hub, you'll first need to authenticate the user through myAdventist using OAuth 2.
-After authenticating the user through myAdventist, you will receive an access token that can be exchanged for a Adventist Hub API token for all future requests.
+After authenticating the user through myAdventist, you will receive a myAdventist access token that can be exchanged for a Adventist Hub API contact token for future requests.

 <aside class="notice">
 For more information on myAdventist, please consult the South Pacific Division of the Seventh-day Adventist Churches Information Services department.
 </aside>

-To get the Adventist Hub API token, send a POST request to `https://hubapi.adventistchurch.com/api/signin`.
+To get the Adventist Hub API contact token, send a POST request to `https://hubapi.adventistchurch.com/api/signin`.
 The request must include the headers `X-Api-Key` and `X-Api-Secret` where the API key and secret will be provided by Adventist Media.

-Remember, when an Adventist Hub token is requested, the token will be unique to the users team.
-During signin the token will be for the users first team.

 The following fields are required: